jonknoxdotcom/shaman/README.md

 ## Detailed command descriptions

-### 1. Generate - creating new JSF file
+### 1. Generate - creating new SSF file
-Produces a JSF file (to STDOUT) for the current working directory.
+Produces a SSF file (to STDOUT) for the current working directory.
 Short form `gen`.
 Can use `--path` or `-p` to select a path other than cwd.
 Optional filename for output.
 ```
 shaman generate
 shaman generate > myfiles.jsf